 Information for the public

-NICE has said that the following digitally enabled therapies can be used in the NHS to treat depression in adults, once they have approvals from NHS England:
+NICE has said that Space from Depression can be used in the NHS to treat depression in adults, once it has approval from NHS England.

 Digitally enabled therapy involves working through resources and interactive tools online or through an app, on your own, in your own time.
 You’ll be supported by a trained practitioner or therapist through telephone calls or online messaging.

-The NHS is collecting more evidence for these therapies on how well they work, how they are used and if they have any side effects.
+The NHS is collecting more evidence for Space from Depression on how well it works, how it is used and if it has any side effects.

 You might be asked if details of your treatment can be collected for more evidence.
 You can ask your healthcare professional for more information about being involved and how your information will be stored and used.